Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Methods

+The localized estimator follows from the original Boltzmann estimator due to the fact that as a subset of the larger Boltzmann-distributed system, any local neighborhood also obeys a Boltzmann-distribution.
+In practice, we extract multiple local neighborhoods from each global state to increase the sample size and state space coverage (Section \ref{sec: training_details}).
+A concrete example of localized instability, along with the use of our localized Boltzmann estimator to correct it, will be presented in the context of an all-atom water system in Results, Section \ref{sec:water}.

-\paragraph{Key Advantages.} The Boltzmann estimators defined earlier have several advantages over explicit differentiation through the MD simulation to train the NNIP.
-Due to the use of independent samples, the estimator avoids numerical instability associated with differentiating through long, continuous trajectories.
+\paragraph{Key Advantages.} Unlike active learning approaches, no additional quantum mechanical energy and forces calculations are required to compute our Boltzmann Estimators (all energy terms are model predictions).
+As a result, learning with the Boltzmann estimator is computationally efficient.
+Due to the use of independent samples, the estimator also avoids numerical instability and memory demands associated with differentiating through long, continuous trajectories.
 Further, the most computationally expensive component of the estimator, the gradient of the potential energy $\nabla_\theta U_\theta(\Gamma)$, is independent of the observable $g(\Gamma)$.
 This means it can be reused, allowing efficient training to match multiple observables simultaneously.
-Finally, our localized formulation of the estimator enables finer control over isolated instabilities, providing a more informative gradient with which to optimize the NNIP.